 Undernutrition increases the risk of tuberculosis and vice-versa and, as a result, undernutrition is highly prevalent among people with tuberculosis.
 Young children and pregnant women are particularly vulnerable to the effects of undernutrition and TB.
 Women with TB may be at higher risk for pre-eclampsia and other complications during pregnancy.
 TB also increases the risk of premature birth, low birth weight and perinatal death.

 Moderate undernutrition, specifically moderate acute malnutrition, is defined by a low weight-for-height without visible oedema.
 Those suffering from moderate acute malnutrition are at a heightened susceptibility to the negative health effects of tuberculosis.

 Children who are under 5 years of age with active TB and moderate undernutrition should be managed as any other children with moderate undernutrition, including provision of supplementary foods*, in order to restore appropriate weight-for-height.

 Pregnant women with active TB and moderate undernutrition, or with inadequate weight gain, should be provided with supplementary foods*, as necessary to achieve an average weekly minimum weight gain of approximately 300 g in the second and third trimesters.

 Patients with active multi-drug resistant TB (MDR-TB) and moderate undernutrition should be provided with supplementary foods*, as necessary to restore normal nutritional status.

 * locally available nutrient-rich or fortified supplementary foods

-This is a summary of WHO recommendations on the management of moderate undernutrition in individuals with active tuberculosis.
-The full set of recommendations can be found in the guideline, Nutritional care and support for patients with tuberculosis , under ‘WHO documents’ below.
+This is a summary of one of several WHO recommendations on nutritional care of individuals with TB.
+The full set of recommendations can be found in 'Full set of recommendations' and in the guidelines, under ‘WHO documents’ below.